Instructions to contributors

 – Once accepted, manuscripts are copyedited and scheduled for publication.
 Authors will be notified of the year and issue number, as soon as it has been determined.

-- Page proofs will be sent to the designated (first) author in PDF format by e-mail.
-The page proofs should be printed out and any amendments marked in red.
-With rare exceptions, only printer’s errors, and authors’ minor typographical errors will be corrected.
+– Page proofs will be sent to the designated (first) author in PDF format by email.
+The proofs should then be returned within the scheduled time requested (usually no more than seven days).
+With rare exceptions, only printer’s errors and authors’ minor typographical errors will be corrected.